openshift/installer/docs/user/aws/install_edge-zones.md

 The preferred list of instance types follows the same order of worker pools, depending on the availability of the location, one of those instances will be chosen*:
-> Note: This list can be updated over the time
+> Note: This list can be updated over time
 - `m6i.xlarge`
 - `m5.xlarge`
 - `c5d.2xlarge`

-The `edge` compute pool will also create new labels to help developers to deploy their applications onto those locations.
+The `edge` compute pool will also create new labels to help developers deploy their applications onto those locations.
 The new labels introduced are:
     - `node-role.kubernetes.io/edge=''`
     - `zone_type=local-zone`